asyncapi/training/VIDEO_3_SCRIPT.md

 AsyncAPI specification is maintained under the AsyncAPI Initiative.

-## What is AsyncAPI Initiative and what are its objectives
+## What is AsyncAPI Initiative, and what are its objectives

 The AsyncAPI Initiative is a community that not only maintains the specification.
 The goal of the initiative is to provide proper tooling support for the spec that goes from documentation to code generation and from discovery to event management.